Cover Image for Lululemon vs. Nike: A Deep Dive into Lululemon’s Competitive Edge and Investment Potential

 Before investing in any company, it's essential to understand how it makes money.
 The best place to start?
 The company’s 10-K report, which outlines its business strategy, revenue sources, and market position.

-Specialized Market Focus – Unlike Nike and Adidas, Lululemon stays focused on yoga, running, and athleisure apparel.
+• Specialized Market Focus – Unlike Nike and Adidas, founder Chip Wilson focused Lululemon on yoga, running, and athleisure apparel promoting looking good while having a healthy lifestyle.

-Direct-to-Consumer Sales – Lululemon operates over 700 company-owned stores and manages its e-commerce platform, maintaining full control over distribution.
+• Direct-to-Consumer Sales – Lululemon operates over 700 company-owned physical stores and manages its e-commerce platform, maintaining full control over distribution.

-Growing Global Market – While most of its revenue comes from North America, Lululemon is expanding in China and other international markets.
+• Growing Global Market – While its first store and most of its revenue come from North America, Lululemon is expanding in China and other international markets.

 Potential Growth Challenges